venkatavamsi01/CNN_VGG19_EfficientNet_Distraction_Detection/README.md

 Future development could include integrating the distracted driver detection system with other driving assistance systems and further increasing the accuracy of the detection system.

-## Contribution

-- [Your Name]: Describe your contributions here.
-- [Your Collaborator's Name]: Describe their contributions here.

-## References

-- [Paper 1 Title]: Link to the paper
-- [Paper 2 Title]: Link to the paper